Seth Thomas Sutton is chair and professor in the Arts & Humanities Department at Montcalm Community College.

 This committee is responsible for the acquisition, curation, and preservation of artifacts within MCC's permanent and temporary collections.

-The ART Club provides a platform for creative expression.
-Artists develop collectively as well as individually while gaining the personal, cultural and global awareness needed to navigate our complex, contemporary society.
+The Art League provides a platform for creative expression.
+Artists develop collectively as well as individually while gaining the personal, cultural, and global awareness needed to navigate our complex, contemporary society.

 Advisor – Native American Student Association (NASA)